Grant Coordinator (Grant Coordinator I)

 Military Occupational Specialist codes that may be applicable to this position: No military equivalent

 Omission of data on the state application is grounds for disqualification of the application.

-This position is assigned to the OOG’s Homeland Security Grants Division (HSGD) within the Public Safety Office (PSO) and reports to the Director of Preparedness Programs.
+This position is assigned to the Office of the Governor’s (OOG) Homeland Security Grants Division (HSGD) within the Public Safety Office (PSO) and reports to the Director of Border Programs.
 HSGD makes public investments through grant programs to promote strategies that prevent terrorism and other catastrophic events and to prepare communities for the threats and hazards that pose the greatest risk to the security and resilience of Texas and the Nation.
-The focus of this position is working with organizations throughout the state to support homeland security preparedness efforts through planning and grant investments.
-Performs complex (senior-level) grant development, analysis, monitoring, and management work.
+The focus of this position is working with organizations throughout the state to support border security efforts through planning and grant investments.
+Performs complex grant development, analysis, monitoring, and management work.
 A position at this level is distinguished from an entry level position by the level of responsibility assumed and the complexity of duties assigned in managing program activities.
 Work involves evaluating grant applications for eligibility and appropriateness; assisting with monitoring schedules and reports; and, analyzing performance data to determine the efficacy of HSGD-funded programs.
 Writes and edits reports, briefs, plans, and other documents.
 Effectively communicates with industry leaders and other professionals to accomplish mutual business objectives.
-An employee at this level is expected to be aware of state priorities as well as grant management practices and procedures and works under general supervision, with moderate latitude of the use of initiative and independent judgment.
+An employee at this level is aware of state priorities as well as grant management practices and procedures and works under general supervision, with moderate latitude of the use of initiative and independent judgment.

 - Effectively plan, implement, coordinate, monitor, and evaluate grant-funded programs.